St Thomas of Canterbury Church of England Aided Primary School

-St Thomas of Canterbury Church of England Aided Junior School is a primary school located in Brentwood, Essex in England.
+St Thomas of Canterbury Church of England Aided Primary School is a primary school located in Brentwood, Essex in England.

 History

 The school was founded in 1835 (although some argue that it was founded as a Penny School in 1715 and there are records of such a school in Brentwood).
 The school is now sited in Sawyers Hall Lane, Brentwood.
 The school moved to Sawyers Hall Lane in 1967 and was opened by the Duchess of Kent - Princess Margaret- in 1968.
 The 40th Anniversary was celebrated in 2008.

 Walking bus

 The school has the largest walking bus in Essex.